Criminology, Global Criminology Concentration, MS

 Problems with Fees

 The Department of Justice Studies does not have access to your financial records in MySJSU and cannot view your payment due dates or financial aid award information.
 If you have any problems regarding fees, please contact your Account Specialist in the Bursar's Office.
 Please include your Student ID, Student name, and the Department name (Justice Studies).

 Financial Aid Information

 For more information about financial aid, contact Carol Garcia via email or call (408) 924-6081.

 Funding for Graduate Students

-The Office of Graduate Studies, along with San José State University and the California State University system. are proud to sponsor several programs, awards, and competitions designed to cultivate and encourage student research and scholarship for current graduate students.
-Please visit The College of Graduate Studies' Funding Opportunites for more information.
+The Office of Graduate Studies, San José State University, and the California State University system are proud to sponsor several programs, awards, and competitions designed to cultivate and encourage student research and scholarship for current graduate students.
+Please visit The College of Graduate Studies Funding Opportunities for more information.